Equirizon/Market-API/README.md

 - [x] Zod for input validation
 - [ ] Documentation (Swagger)
 - [ ] Dockerize the application

+### Future Enhancements

+- Implement rate limiting to prevent abuse
+- Product search and filtering options
+- Pagination for large datasets
+- Category and tagging system for market items

 <!-- ## License -->

 <!-- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. -->